Hilandar: Byzantine period

-At the time of Serbian King and Emperor Dusan, the whole Mount Athos came under his sovereign power.
+At the time of Serbian King and Emperor Stefan Dušan, the whole Mount Athos came under his sovereign power.
 This is the period of Hilandar's greatest prosperity.
 The Emperor significantly supported the monastery and bequeathed a number of land possessions in Serbia and Greece to it.
-Ever since his reign (14th century) and until today, Hilandar owns one fifth of the entire landmass on Athos.
-In addition to the Emperor himself, Dusan's aristocracy also supported the monastery.
+Ever since his reign (14th century) and until today, Hilandar owns one fifth of the entire landmass on Mount Athos.
+In addition to the Emperor himself, Dušan's aristocracy also supported the monastery.
 In 1347 Emperor Dusan sought refuge in Hilandar while escaping the plague pandemics that devastated Europe.
 He also took his wife Empress Jelena with him, thus creating a precedent and violating the strict tradition of "avaton" that bars women from stepping into Mount Athos.
 Oral tradition holds that during her stay in Hilandar, the Empress was not allowed to plant her foot on the Athos ground as she was carried around by her escort.
-In memory of Emperor Dusan's visit, the Hilandar monks erected big cross and planted the "imperial olive tree" on the spot where they welcomed him.
-Serbian Emperor also built the Church of St. Archangels and expanded the monastery's hospital around 1350, while Empress Jelena endowed the Karyes monastic cell dedicated to St. Sava which belongs to Hilandar.
+In memory of Emperor Dušan's visit, the Hilandar monks erected big cross and planted the "imperial olive tree" on the spot where they welcomed him.
+Serbian Emperor also built the Church of St. Archangels and expanded the monastery's hospital around 1350, while Empress Jelena endowed the Karyes monastic cell dedicated to Saint Sava which belongs to Hilandar.
 Both Hilandar and Mount Athos already enjoyed tremendous reverence in Serbia as the monastery's deputy hegumen Sava became Serbian Patriarch Sava IV.
 Following Emperor Dusan's death in 1355, the monastery prospered even further.
-In addition to Dusan's son Serbian Emperor Uros V, powerful noblemen also supported Hilandar, such as Prince Lazar Hrebeljanovic who constructed the narthex along the west side of the main Entry of the Lady Theotokos into the Temple Church in 1380.
+In addition to Dusan's son Serbian Emperor Uroš V, powerful noblemen also supported Hilandar, such as Prince Lazar Hrebeljanović who constructed the narthex along the west side of the main Church of the Entry of the Theotokos into the Temple in 1380.
 By the end of the 14th century, Hilandar served as a refuge to numerous members of Serbian nobility.